Bdowdle4/applied-ml-dowdle/lab01/README.md

 ## Run Jupyter Notebook Locally
 **Before Starting** Ensure the .venv is activated.
 If it is already active, you don't need to reactivate it.

-**Install the Jupyter Extension for VS Code** Open the Extensions view in VS Code by pressing Ctrl+Shift+X (Windows/Linux) or Cmd+Shift+X (Mac).
+**Install the Jupyter Extension for VS Code** Open the Extensions view in VS Code by pressing Ctrl+Shift+X (Windows).
 Search for "Jupyter" and install the official extension.

 **Open the Notebook in VS Code** Open the notebook in VS Code.
 The file will have a .ipynb extension.